FediSalhi/System_Monitor/README.md

 sudo apt install libncurses5-dev libncursesw5-dev
 ```

-## Compiling
+## Build
-To compile the project, first, create a `build` directory and change to that directory:
+To Build the project, first, create a `build` directory and change to that directory:
 ```
     mkdir build && cd build
 ```